 Sunday 20 August 2017 â Townsville

-Michael got up at 0730 and put some more washing on and then walked Veto along the park adjacent to The Strand.
-Back on the boat they had breakfast and he then put the washing in the dryer.
-After this he walked to Woolworths which is a bit furtherer than Coles but he wanted to buy some specific brands that Coles do not stock (muesli, powdered milk).
+Michael got up at 0730 and put some more washing on and then walks Veto along the park adjacent to The Strand.
+Back on the boat they have breakfast and he then puts the washing in the dryer.
+After this he walks to Woolworths which is a bit furtherer than Coles but he wants to buy some specific brands that Coles do not stock (muesli, powdered milk).
 He uses the âgranny trolleyâ that we bought two years ago.

 As well as the above things, he gets as much as he can carry back.
 After this Veto gets another walk and at 1200 he goes to get the marina courtesy car.
 He then goes to Coles and does some more shopping, this time getting the heavier items.
 As he is finishing, Kelly rings and says she has landed.
 This is about 15 minutes early, so he has to set off right away.

 Michael collects Kelly from the airport and we stop off at the northern end of The Strand to eat the lunch he purchased.
 We then head back to the marina and Veto goes crazy when she sees Kelly.
 We put the food away and then we pull out the things Kelly has brought back from Sydney.
 This includes new screecher sheets, a new mainsail sheet and a new furling line for the genoa.

 |The new anchor chain guard||The new port side screecher sheet|